MinchinWeb/blog.minchin.ca/content/20111016-3d-printing-and-model-trains.md

 if it defendant within reach (like how we don't think about paper in our inkjet printers today).

+### Resolution

-**RESOLUTION.** Resolution is a measure of how fine of thing can be printed and still be seen.
+Resolution is a measure of how fine of thing can be printed and still be seen.
 Ignoring the professional printers (already ruled out on the basis of cost), the basic resolution of the hobby printers is based on the size of the nozzle.
 For the Thing-O-Matic, I